Patrol torpedo boat PT-59

 In the fall of 1943, PT-59 was converted into a gunboat under the direction of its new commander, Lieutenant (and future U.S. President) John F. Kennedy when the chronic inaccuracy of the era's torpedoes and under-arming of the resulting craft were both recognized.
-She had all four of her torpedo tubes removed, as well as her two depth charges, but retained two heavy 40-millimeter Bofors cannon anti-aircraft guns fitted fore and aft.
+She had all four of her torpedo tubes removed, as well as her two depth charges, but retained two 40-millimeter Bofors cannon anti-aircraft guns fitted fore and aft.
 The refit also added six .50-caliber machine gun nests, with three on each side, behind shields, as well as additional weaponry.

-The partially armored craft was then notably used to rescue Marines stranded under heavy Japanese gunfire on Choiseul Island, and attack both Japanese barges and shore batteries.
+The partially armored craft was then notably used to rescue marines stranded under heavy Japanese gunfire on Choiseul Island, and attack both Japanese barges and shore batteries.

 Service history

 1941 to 1943

-PT-59 was first assigned to Motor Torpedo Boat Squadron Four, the training squadron based at Melville, Rhode Island.
+PT-59 was first assigned to Motor Torpedo Boat Squadron Four, the training squadron based at Melville Motor Torpedo Boat Squadrons Training Center.
 On 9 April 1942, one of its torpedoes was accidentally fired, hitting the supply ship USS Capella and causing eight injuries, but no deaths.

 It was transferred to Motor Torpedo Boat Squadron Two on 7 May 1942.
 At the end of May 1942, Ensign David M. Levy took over PT-59 and the squadron was sent on anti-submarine duty to Panama to guard the Panama Canal and the Central and South American coast.
 In October 1942 PT-59 departed for the South Pacific on board the Liberty ship SS Roger Williams.
 In November 1942 PT-59 arrived at the Solomon Islands with MTB Squadron 2, numbering 8 boats.
 The squadron was based at Sesapi on Tulagi Island.

 On the night of 9 December, Lt. (j.g.)
 John M. Searles USNR, in the 59, patrolling with PT-44 at Kamimbo Bay, sighted an enemy barge.
 As the PT-boats opened fire on the barge, Searles saw a surfaced submarine.
 He quickly fired two torpedoes, one of which struck it amidships.
 A geyser of water spouted high in the air, followed by tremendous explosions and a huge oil slick that spread for an hour and a half.
 It was confirmed that Searles had sunk the submarine I-3, a vessel 320 ft long, of 1,955 tons standard surface displacement.

 In March 1943 PT-59 was sent forward to the Russell Islands.
 In the fall of 1943, David M. Levy returned to the United States and was succeeded as commanding officer by Lt. (j.g.)
 John F. Kennedy.